Did anyone say living room makeover? The first ever room reveal on the blog and the expectations are high. Have I delivered?

 Final styling touches

 You may recognise some ornaments used in previous blog posts.
 Basically, every single item that used to be on my Royal System shelving in the bedroom is now in the living room.
-Don’t ask about the state of the bedroom — when hygge goes wrong.
+Wondering what my bedroom looks like now?
+Check my bedroom makeover reveal blog post.

 We all love a good home decor book.
 But rather than scatter them throughout the house, I’ve put them all together for easy access when I need an inspiration fix.
 On the other alcove, I used a trio of ceramic vases (Hoa) from MADE.
 And I’m sure you’ve noticed the stunning 70s-inspired green glass vase on the mantelpiece.